ryantd42/NY-Legislative-Git/2023/S7108B-2023/bill.md

- LOCAL  POLICE  AND FIRE RETIREMENT SYSTEM AS AN OFFICER OR MEMBER OF THE REGIONAL STATE PARK POLICE DEPARTMENT MAY RECEIVE FOR EACH SUCH YEAR  OF PREVIOUS  SERVICE, UP TO A TOTAL OF NO GREATER THAN FIVE YEARS OF PREVI- OUS SERVICE, ADDITIONAL PENSION EQUAL TO  ONE-SIXTIETH  OF  HIS  OR  HER FINAL AVERAGE SALARY.
+ LOCAL  POLICE  AND FIRE RETIREMENT SYSTEM AS AN OFFICER OR MEMBER OF THE REGIONAL STATE PARK POLICE DEPARTMENT MAY RECEIVE FOR EACH SUCH YEAR  OF PREVIOUS  SERVICE, UP TO A TOTAL OF NO GREATER THAN FIVE YEARS OF PREVI- OUS SERVICE, ADDITIONAL PENSION EQUAL TO ONE-SIXTIETH OF  SUCH  MEMBER'S FINAL AVERAGE SALARY.
   TO  OBTAIN SUCH CREDIT A MEMBER SHALL  PAY SUCH RETIREMENT SYSTEM, FOR DEPOSIT IN THE FUND USED TO ACCUMULATE  EMPLOYER  CONTRIBUTIONS,  A  SUM